Wiretap Report 2014

 Intercept Orders, Extensions, and Locations

 Table 2 presents the number of intercept orders issued in each jurisdiction that provided reports, the number of extensions granted, the average lengths of the original periods authorized and any extensions, the total number of days in operation, and the locations of the communications intercepted.
-Most state laws limit the period of surveillance under an original order to 30 days.
+Federal and state laws limit the period of surveillance under an original order to 30 days.
 This period, however, can be lengthened by one or more extensions if the authorizing judge determines that additional time is justified.

 Lengths and Numbers of Intercepts